matthiasbeyer/enterprise-rust-template/README.md

 ### Stalebot

 Issues and PRs are automatically marked as stale by stalebot.
-PRs are closed after some period of time, but issues are not.
+PRs are closed after some time, but issues are not.
 </details>

 <details>